Sriparno08/Sriparno08/README.md

 <h3>About Me</h3>

-<p> I am a passionate frontend developer, currently on a mission to build beautiful responsive landing pages.
-I am also a skilled content writer, publishing insightful, to-the-point, and SEO-optimized articles on multiple platforms.
-Moreover, I regularly contribute to open source projects and improve them a tiny bit each time.</p>
+<p>I am a frontend developer building beautiful, responsive websites.
+Besides, I am a technical writer publishing informative, in-depth articles on multiple platforms.
+I am also an open source contributor who is improving projects a tiny bit with each contribution.</p>

 <hr>